John Westergaard: Career

 Westergaard continued to publish research via a mailed - and later faxed - newsletter available to subscribers.
-Westergaard eventually moved his publishing to the Internet, starting a Web site devoted to small company stocks.
+Westergaard eventually moved his publishing to the Internet, starting a website devoted to small company stocks.
 He was the host of an investment radio show, Johnny Dotcom's Journal, where he interviewed executives of start up companies, and offered a service to companies in which he tried to monitor electronic rumor mongers and to counteract the stories they spread.